 Jazz has had a peculiar and fascinating history in Germany.
 The influential but controversial German writer, broadcaster, and record producer, Joachim-Ernst Berendt (1922 2000), author of the world s best-selling jazz book, labored to legitimize jazz in West Germany after its ideological renunciation during the Nazi era.
 German musicians began, in a highly productive way, to question their all-too-eager adoption of American culture and how they sought to make valid artistic statements reflecting their identity as Europeans.
 This book explores the significance of some of Berendt s most important writings and record productions.
 Particular attention is given to the Jazz Meets the World encounters that he engineered with musicians from Japan, Tunisia, Brazil, Indonesia, and India.
 This proto- world music demonstrates how some West Germans went about creating a post-nationalist identity after the Third Reich.
 Berendt s powerful role as the West German Jazz Pope is explored, as is the groundswell of criticism directed at him in the wake of 1968.

-Hurley, AW 2018, 'Remembering Hermannsburg and the Strehlows in cantata form: Music, the German-Australian past and reconciliation', Postcolonial Studies, vol. 21, no. 1, pp. 113-129.View/Download from: Publisher's site
+Hurley, AW 2018, 'Remembering Hermannsburg and the Strehlows in cantata form: Music, the German-Australian past and reconciliation', Postcolonial Studies, vol. 21, no. 1, pp. 113-129.View/Download from: UTS OPUS or Publisher's site

 © 2018 The Institute of Postcolonial Studies.
 This essay uses the 2003 symphonic Cantata Journey to Horseshoe Bend to examine some of the different entangled memories of German missionisation in Central Australia, including those held by the settler-European librettist Gordon Kalton Williams and members of the Indigenous Ntaria community choir, among others.
 Rather than simply reading this as a pernicious settler-Australian appropriation of Aboriginal culture, or as a simple story of harmonious intercultural collaboration, the author seeks to open up the multiplicity of meanings – the consonances, as well as the ambiguities and the disconcerting moments of uncanniness and clash that lie beneath the surface of a musical act of memory.